Diabetes is a lifelong condition that causes a person's blood sugar level to become too high.

-Many people have type 2 diabetes for years without knowing it because early symptoms can be general.
+Many people have type 2 diabetes for years without realising because early symptoms tend to be general.

-Normally, the amount of sugar in the blood is controlled by a hormone called insulin, which is produced by the pancreas.
-The pancreas is a gland behind the stomach.
-When food is digested and enters your bloodstream, insulin moves any glucose out of the blood and into cells, where it is broken down to produce energy.
+When food is digested and enters your bloodstream, insulin moves glucose out of the blood and into cells, where it is broken down to produce energy.

-However, in people with diabetes, the body is unable to break down glucose into energy.
-This is because there is either not enough insulin to move the glucose, or because the insulin that is there does not work properly.
+However, if you have diabetes, your body is unable to break down glucose into energy.
+This is because there is either not enough insulin to move the glucose, or the insulin produced does not work properly.

-Type 1 diabetes occurs when the body produces no insulin.
-It is often referred to as insulin-dependent diabetes.
-It is also sometimes known as juvenile diabetes or early-onset diabetes because it usually develops before the age of 40, often during the teenage years.
+Type 1 diabetes is often known as insulin-dependent diabetes.
+It is also sometimes known as juvenile diabetes or early-onset diabetes because it usually develops before the age of 40, often during teenage years.

-If you have type 1 diabetes, you will need to take insulin injections for life.
-You must also make sure that your blood glucose levels stay balanced by eating a healthy diet and carrying out regular blood tests.
+If you are diagnosed with type 1 diabetes, you will need insulin injections for the rest of your life.
+You will also need to pay special attention to certain aspects of your lifestyle and health to ensure your blood glucose levels stay balanced - for example, by eating a healthy diet and carrying out regular blood tests.

-Type 2 diabetes occurs when not enough insulin is produced by the body for it to function properly, or when the body's cells do not react to insulin.
-This is called insulin resistance.
+Type 2 diabetes is where the body does not produce enough insulin, or the body's cells do not react to insulin.
+This is known as insulin resistance.

-If you have type 2 diabetes, you may be able to control your symptoms simply by eating a healthy diet and monitoring your blood glucose level.
-However, as type 2 diabetes is a progressive condition, you may eventually need to take insulin medication, usually in the form of tablets.
+If you are diagnosed with type 2 diabetes, you may be able to control your symptoms simply by eating a healthy diet and monitoring your blood glucose level.
+However, as type 2 diabetes is a progressive condition, you may eventually need medication, usually in the form of tablets.

 Type 2 diabetes is often associated with obesity.
 Obesity-related diabetes is sometimes referred to as maturity-onset diabetes because it is more common in older people.